-The european research and international cooperation office (DERCI) implements and promotes CNRS's European and international cooperation policy.
+The European Research and International Cooperation Department (DERCI) implements and promotes CNRS's European and international cooperation policy.
 Single point of entry for French and foreign institutional partners with regard to the organization's international initiatives, it performs the following missions:

-- Selecting thematic and geographical priorities, setting up win-win cooperations and structuring partnerhips
+- selecting thematic and geographical priorities, setting up win-win cooperations and structuring partnerships;

-- Making CNRS international initiatives a major tool to enhance French research attractiveness and visibility abroad
+- making CNRS's international initiatives an essential tool to enhance French research attractiveness and visibility abroad;

-- Improving dialogue and joining forces with other organizations, universities and alliances to propose coordinated initiatives at the European and international level.
+- improving dialog and joining forces with other organizations, universities and alliances to propose coordinated initiatives at the European and international level.

 CNRS international strategy

 Around 50 official delegations visit CNRS every year.
-This testifies to international partners' interest, not only for CNRS laboratories but also for its research organization and governance.
-With 31.6% foreign researchers recruited in 2011, CNRS is widely accessible to international scientists.
+This testifies to international partners' interest, not only in CNRS laboratories but also in its research organization and governance.
+With 30% foreign researchers recruited in 2012, CNRS is widely accessible to international scientists.

 International cooperation tools

 CNRS's international cooperation tools are structured at multiple levels:

 - Bilateral conventions established by CNRS make it possible to organize researchers' mobility in order to set up new collaborations.